 The solar water heater uses the thermosiphon principle, without the need for a pump, circulator or sensors.
 It works on the simple scientific fact that hot fluid rises.
 The solar collector's low-iron content solar glass allows more solar energy from the sun to pass through and be used to heat the collector's absorber plate than conventional glass.
-This solar energy heats the water in the absorber plate which is then transferred to the storage tank.
+This solar energy heats the fluid in the absorber plate which is then transferred to the water in the storage tank.

-The Rheem Hiline 52D series system is an open circuit solar water heater with its vitreous enamel lined solar storage tank installed on the roof directly coupled to the solar collectors.
-An open circuit system has a collector circuit which is directly connected to the potable water in the solar storage tank by copper pipe work.
+The Rheem Premier Hiline 52C series system is a closed circuit solar water heater with a heat exchanger wrapped around the inner cylinder as part of the solar storage tank design.
+The vitreous enamel lined solar storage tank is installed on the roof directly coupled to the solar collectors.